The Glories of Mary

-The Glories of Mary (Le glorie di Maria) is a classic book in the field of Roman Catholic Mariology, written during the 18th century by Saint Alphonsus Liguori, a Doctor of the Church.
+The Glories of Mary (Le glorie di Maria) is a classic book in the field of Catholic Mariology, written during the 18th century by Saint Alphonsus Liguori, a Doctor of the Church.

 Description

-The book was written at a time when some were criticizing Marian devotions, and was written in part as a defense of Marian devotion.
+The book was written in part as a defense of Marian devotion at a time when it had come under criticism.
 The book combines numerous citations in favor of devotion to the Blessed Virgin Mary from the Church Fathers and the Doctors of the Church with Saint Alphonsus' own personal views on Marian veneration and includes a number of Marian prayers and practices.

-The first part of the book focuses on the Salve Regina (Hail Holy Queen) prayer and explains how God gave Mary to mankind as the "Gate of Heaven".
+The first part of the book focuses on the Salve Regina (Hail Holy Queen) and explains that God gave Mary to mankind as the "Gate of Heaven".
 On this topic, St. Alphonsus quoted Saint Bonaventure, "No one can enter Heaven unless by Mary, as though through a door."